 Ordinance establishing the DCPC: Barnstable County Ordinance 10-03

-- Fertilizer Management DCPC (Cape-wide)—The second Cape-wide DCPC to be designated was the first one nominated by the Cape Cod Commission itself.
+- Fertilizer Management DCPC (Cape-wide)—Designated in 2013 to protect water quality and educate residents on Best Management Practices for fertilizer application.
+This second Cape-wide DCPC was the first one nominated by the Cape Cod Commission itself.
 The Commission proposed the Cape-wide DCPC in response to state legislation that would remove the ability of individual communities to regulate fertilizers.
-The Cape Cod Commission subsequently worked with towns and stakeholders to develop the DCPC "implementing regulations", which are the special rules that promote the purposes for which the DCPC was designated.
+The Cape Cod Commission subsequently worked with towns and stakeholders to develop the DCPC "implementing regulations."

 Ordinance establishing the DCPC: Barnstable County Ordinance 13-07

-- Eastham DCPC—The Barnstable County Assembly of Delegates unanimously approved the designation of a District of Critical Planning Concern (DCPC).
-The Nov.
-1, 2017 decision followed the unanimous support by the Cape Cod Commission.
-Town of Eastham Board of Selectmen nominated approximately 280 acres in North Eastham, which includes all commercially zoned areas.
+- Eastham DCPC—Designated in 2017 to guide economic development in the town's commercial areas, encourage mixed use development, and improve safety along the Route 6 corridor.
+The Town of Eastham Board of Selectmen nominated approximately 280 acres in North Eastham, which includes all commercially zoned areas.
 The designation was sought and approved under three separate provisions of the DCPC regulations: Economic or Development Resource District, Affordable Housing Resource District and a Transportation Management District.

 Ordinance establishing the DCPC: Barnstable County Ordinance 17-12